The Deadly Side Effects of Invokana

 If you or a loved one has been harmed by Invokana, you need an attorney with experience helping people who have been harmed by pharmaceutical drugs.
 The attorneys at the Michael Brady Lynch Firm know what it takes to go up against drug manufacturers to get clients what they need.

-If the conduct of a drug company in manufacturing and selling drug is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
+If a jury finds the conduct of a drug company in manufacturing and selling a drug to be highly reckless, they may reward punitive damages to punish the company and deter similar conduct in the future.
 If you developed complications after taking Invokana, please speak to us to learn more about your rights.

 At the present time, The Michael Brady Lynch Firm is concentrating on Pennsylvania.
 This is the location where our cases are pending against the makers of Invokana.
-As of June 2016, approximately 41 cases were filed in Philadelphia by plaintiffs that live all across the country.
+As of June 2016, plaintiffs filed approximately 41 cases in Philadelphia by plaintiffs that live all across the country.
 This will most likely mean a mass tort consolidation at the Federal level is imminent.

 You deserve compensation.
 It can never replace what you have lost.
 But, it can help you recover medical expenses, lost wages and the loss of an ability to work.
 The consultation is completely free, and you are under zero obligation.
 We are available 24/7 to take your call.